Managing Multiple Python Versions With pyenv

 Conclusion

-• Install multiple versions of Python
+• Install and manage multiple Python versions independently from your system Python

 Take the Quiz: Test your knowledge with our interactive “Managing Multiple Python Versions With pyenv” quiz.
 You’ll receive a score upon completion to help you track your learning progress: